eashalm/cookie-clicker-automation/README.md

 # cookie-clicker-automation
-Cookie Clicker Automation using Python (with Selenium)
+Cookie Clicker Automation using Python (with Selenium).